sjbennett123/gloryforthefist/content/writing.md

 ---

-If there is something that you are not using don't populate it the system will handle it.
+If there is something that you are not using, don't populate it; the system will handle it.

-Often there are bits where the cast need to add their own little something to a role.
-Give some guidance for this so that they can be more confident in their play.
+Often, there are parts where the cast needs to add their own little something to a role.
+Give them some guidance so that they can be more confident in their performance.

 Try to give the cast some guidance on making the characters come alive.
-What do you say exactly how do you say it.
-What mannerisms will make the characters work.
+What exactly do you say, and how do you say it?
+What mannerisms will make the characters work?

 Remember to give your characters names.
-Use name lists such as the [Storygames Name Project](http://eakett.ca/sgnp/)
+Use name lists such as the [Storygames Name Project](http://eakett.ca/sgnp/).

 ### National Monster Card